Example 6: DICOM RT Visualization in MeVisLab – RTSTRUCT and RTDOSE Workflow

 module.
 The SoCSO3DRenderer

-We now ant to show the RTDOSE data as provided for the patient as a semi-transparent overlay.
+We now want to show the RTDOSE data as provided for the patient as a semi-transparent, colored overlay.

 module to scan the input image and calculate the minimum and maximum values of the image.
 Connect it with the DicomImportExtraOutput